canada-ca/canada-ca.github.io/_posts/2021-02-03-data-to-action.md

 draft: true
 lang: en
 alt: "Using data to make better content"
-description: "As we countdown to 2021, the #GCDigital web community would like to share some of our silver linings from the past year."
+description: "We wanted to share some of our most recent experiences with using data to make important content work better."
 ---
 Working in digital, there are many ways to collect data on content you publish.
 Analyzing that data can give you valuable insights into user behaviour and points of failure.